ldutoit/2020-spring-school-GBS/sessions/stacks_exerciseI_dataprep.md

         barcode) that gets sequenced first, allowing data to be associated with samples such as individuals or populations.

-   • To save you some time, the barcode file is in ..
-Copy it here.
+   • To save you some time, the barcode file is  ```/scale_wlg_persistent/filesets/project/nesi02659/obss_2020/resources/day3/lane1_barcodes.x``` Copy it in `dataprep` Should you need a quick check,

-   •  Make sure you enter them in the
-        Assign a sample name for each barcode.
-Normally, these sample names would correspond to the individuals used in a particular experiment (e.g. individual ID etc), but for this exercise, we will name the samples are named in a simple way, say indv_01, indv_02, etc. e.g.
+   •  Normally, these sample names would correspond to the individuals used in a particular experiment (e.g. individual ID etc), but for this exercise, samples are named in a simple way.
+Have a look at the inside of this file using the `less` command.

-        AAACGG       indv_01
-        AACGTT       indv_02

-    [right format](http://catchenlab.life.illinois.edu/stacks/manual/#specbc) (e.g. one per line).
-   • Append the remaining barcodes for this lane of samples from `/nesi/nobackup/nesi02659/source_data/clean/lane1_barcodes.txt` (*Hint:* `cat` and `>>`)

-   • Based on the barcode file, how many samples were multiplexed together in this RAD library? (*Hint:* count the lines.)
+   • Based on the barcode file, can you check how many samples were multiplexed together in this RAD library? (*Hint:* you can count the lines in the file using `wc -l lane1_barcodes.txt`)

-        ```
-        wc -l lane1_barcodes.txt
-       ```

-   • You will need to specify the restriction enzyme used to construct the library (SbfI), the directory of input files (the ```lane1``` directory), the list of barcodes, the output directory (```samples```), and specify that process_radtags ```clean, discard, and rescue reads.```
+   • Have a look at the [help online](https://catchenlab.life.illinois.edu/stacks/comp/process_radtags.php) to prepare          your `process_radtags` command.
+You will need to specify the restriction enzyme used to construct the library          (SbfI), the directory of input files (the ```lane1``` directory), the list of barcodes, the output directory
+        (```samples```), and specify that process_radtags ```clean, discard, and rescue reads.``` as options of                 `process_radtags`.

-   • You should now be able to run the command from the ```dataprep``` directory.
+   • You should now be able to run the ```process_radtags``` command from the ```dataprep``` directory.
 It will take a couple of minutes to run.

       -   If you find that something is possibly missing from your process_radtags input, correct the error and give running process_radtags another try.